andrewt3000/MachineLearning/neuralNets.md

 ```

-Softmax is often used as the output's activation function and is useful for modeling probability distributions for multiclass classification where outputs are mutually exclusive.
-Output value is range [0, 1].
+The softmax function is often used as the output's activation function and is useful for modeling probability distributions for multiclass classification where outputs are mutually exclusive (MNIST is an example).
+Output values are in range [0, 1].
 The sum of outputs is 1.
 Use with cross entropy cost function.
 ```python
 def softmax(x):
     e2x = np.exp(x)